The greatest opportunities for change, growth, development, evolution, and/or personal improvement can occur when we face adversity.

 This is also often referred to as ‘First things First’.

 Before considering solutions, we work with the individual to restore a sense of internal equilibrium.
-This can include many strategies but ultimately is based on intense self-care, to allow the brain chemistry to settle – adrenalin and cortisol can be decision-making blockers – and natural emotions to ease, so we can start to see a way forwards even via baby steps.
+This can include many strategies but ultimately is based on intense self-care, to allow the brain chemistry to settle – adrenaline and cortisol can be decision-making blockers – and natural emotions to ease, so we can start to see a way forwards even via baby steps.

 Remember – baby steps are STILL movements in a forward direction and they do count!